-HSC.1.21.1 Structure of the bachelor honours degree and the postgraduate diploma
+HSC.1.21.1 Structure of the bachelor honours degree and the postgraduate diploma (A-Rule 3.1)

-The bachelor honours degree and the postgraduate diploma each consists of a number of modules with a minimum total credit value of 120 at NQF level 8, structured according to the provisions of Academic rule 1.2, and subject to programme-specific requirements.
+The bachelor honours degree and the postgraduate diploma each consists of a number of modules with a minimum total credit value of 120 at NQF level 8, structured according to the provisions of A-Rule 1.2, and subject to programme-specific requirements.
+(A-Rule 3.1.1)

-Whereas the programme of a bachelor honours degree must include conducting and reporting research under supervision worth at least 30 credits, a postgraduate diploma does not have a formal research requirement.
+Whereas the programme of a bachelor honours degree must include conducting and reporting research under supervision worth at least 30 credits, a postgraduate diploma does not have a formal research requirement, subject to faculty rules.
+(A-Rule 3.1.2)

-HSC.1.21.2 Credit recognition and transfer
+HSC.1.21.2 Credit accumulation and transfer (A-Rule 3.2)

 - a.
-In the case of bachelor honours degrees, credit accumulation and transfer does not apply to the research component of a programme. - b.
-Credit recognition and transfer must be based on modules or coursework components completed on an equivalent NQF level as the bachelor honours degree or the postgraduate diploma. - c.
-A student may apply in writing to the executive dean for recognition of completed equivalent coursework modules required for the programme for which the student wishes to register. - d.
-If an application contemplated in Academic rule 3.2.3 is based on credits achieved in a programme offered by the university that the student has not completed, the executive dean may, grant any or all credits as applied for to satisfy part of the requirements of the programme concerned. - e.
-If an application contemplated in Academic rule 3.2.3 is not based on credits achieved in a programme offered by the university that the student has not completed, the student must complete 50% of the coursework modules of the programme at the university.
+In the case of bachelor honours degrees, credit accumulation and transfer does not apply to the research component of a programme.
+(A-Rule 3.2.1) - b.
+Credit accumulation and transfer must be based on modules or coursework components completed on an equivalent NQF level as the bachelor honours degree or the postgraduate diploma.
+(A-Rule 3.2.2) - c.
+A student may apply in writing to the executive dean for accumulation of completed equivalent coursework modules required for the programme for which the student wishes to register. - d.
+If an application contemplated in A-Rule 3.2.3 is based on credits achieved in a programme offered by the university that the applicant has not completed, the executive dean concerned within the framework of the Senate-approved Rules on Teaching-Learning and Assessment, grant any or all credits as applied for to satisfy part of the requirements of the programme concerned.
+(A-Rule 3.2.4) - e.
+If an application contemplated in A-Rule 3.2.3 is not based on credits achieved in a qualification or programme offered by the university that the prospective student has not completed, the recognition of credits is subject to the condition that the student completes fifty percent (50%) of the coursework modules of the qualification or programme at the university.
+(A-Rule 3.2.5)

-HSC.1.21.3 Additional modules
+HSC.1.21.3 Additional modules (A-Rule 3.3)

-Subject to the applicable faculty guidelines, a student who registers for a bachelor honours degree or a postgraduate diploma may on application be granted permission by the executive dean concerned to register for additional modules besides those required for the curriculum of the programme concerned, provided that no timetable clashes are brought about thereby, and subject to the maximum number of HEMIS credits for which a student may register in a given academic year.
+Subject to the applicable faculty guidelines, a student who registers for a bachelor honours degree or a postgraduate diploma may apply to the executive dean via the student portal to be allowed to register for additional modules from the same qualification or programme or from another qualification or programme provided that -

-HSC.1.21.3.1 Simultaneous registration for an honours degree or postgraduate diploma
+- no timetable clashes are brought about thereby, and (A-Rule 3.3.1) - the maximum number of credits for which a student may register in a given academic year as provided for in A-Rule 1.8 is not exceeded.
+(A-Rule 3.3.2)

-Taking into consideration the provisions of Academic rule 1.10.6 -
+HSC.1.21.3.1 Concurrent registration for an undergraduate qualification and an honours degree or postgraduate diploma (A-Rule 3.4)

-- the executive dean may grant a student who has no more than two modules outstanding for the completion of an undergraduate degree permission to register for an honours degree or postgraduate diploma if it is not in contradiction with programme-specific requirements. - a student who receives permission for simultaneous registration in accordance with rule 3.4.1 may not be awarded the honours degree or postgraduate diploma before all the requirements for the attainment of the relevant undergraduate qualification have been met.
+Taking into consideration the provisions of A-Rule 1.9.6 and A-Rule 2.5, a student who received permission for concurrent registration for an undergraduate degree and an honours degree or postgraduate diploma may not be awarded the honours degree or postgraduate diploma before all the requirements for the attainment of the relevant undergraduate qualification have been met.

-HSC.1.21.3.2 Assessment
+HSC.1.21.3.2 Assessment (A-Rule 3.5)

-HSC.1.21.3.2.1 Examiners and moderators (Honours degree and postgraduate diploma)
+HSC.1.21.3.2.1 Examiners, assessors and moderators (A-Rule 3.5.1)